msqd/harp/docs/contribute/events.rst

 Defining and exposing Events
 ::::::::::::::::::::::::::::

-An event is usually just a symbolic name (as a :func:`str`) that represents something happening in the system.
+An event is usually just a symbolic name (a string) that represents something happening in the system.
 If your an event is also associated with some context that the listeners might be interested in, you can associate it with a custom :class:`whistle.Event` class that will serve as an envelope for this context.